Entanglement thresholds for random induced states: Notation, background and the statement of the main theorem

 such that if $\rho$ is a random state on $\C^d \otimes \C^d$ distributed according to the measure $\mu_{d^2,s}$, then, for any $\e>0$, \begin{itemize} \item [(i)] if $s \leq (1-\e)s_0(d)$, we have

 \item [(ii)] if $s \geq (1+\e)s_0(d)$ we have

 \end{itemize} where $c(\e)$ is a positive constant depending only on $\e$. \end{theorem}

 Theorem \ref{threshold:separability} asserts that, for fixed $d$, the character of the induced state changes sharply from generic entanglement to generic separability as $s$, the dimension of the ancilla, increases.
-If we knew that the threshold dimension $s_0(d)$ was regular enough, it would immediately follow that the roles of $d$ and $s$ can be exchanged.
+If we knew that the threshold function $s_0(\cdot)$ was regular enough, an analogous statement with the roles of $d$ and $s$ exchanged would immediately follow.
 The following is a result in that direction which can be deduced with relatively little effort.
-(A statement in a similar spirit --- but much less precise --- appears in \cite{KZM}.)
+(A statement in a similar language -- but much less precise --- appears in \cite{KZM}.)

 \begin{corollary} Consider a system of $N$ identical particles (qudits) in a random pure state.
 Then there is a threshold $k_0 = k_0(N)\sim N/5$ such that two subsystems of $k$ particles each typically share entanglement if $k>k_0$, and typically do not share entanglement if $k<k_0$. \end{corollary}